 Primary family caregivers caring for veterans who are not unable to self-sustain in the community are entitled to a Level 1 stipend, which is 62.5 percent of the total available monthly stipend rate.
 Those primary caregivers who care for veterans who are unable to self-sustain are entitled to the Level 2 stipend, which is 100 percent of the available monthly rate.

-These monthly stipend rates vary depending on the locality pay area where the veteran lives and are adjusted annually.
-For example, the rate for a primary caregiver to a veteran who qualifies for the lower Level 1 stipend and lives in Minneapolis would be entitled to $1,747.50 per month ($20,970 annually), whereas a Level 2 stipend caregiver in Minneapolis would receive $2,796 per month ($33,552 annually).
-This is a gamechanger because these benefits are not need-based like VA pensions and the funds are dispersed directly to the family caregivers of eligible veterans.
+These PCAFC monthly stipend rates vary depending on the locality pay area where the veteran lives and are adjusted annually by the Office of Personnel Management (OPM).
+For example, the rate for a primary caregiver to a veteran who qualifies for the lower Level 1 stipend and lives in Minneapolis in 2021 would be entitled to $1,765 per month ($21,180 annually), whereas a Level 2 stipend caregiver in Minneapolis would receive $2,824 per month ($33,888 annually).
+This is a game changer because these benefits are not need-based like VA pensions, and the funds are disbursed directly to the family caregivers of eligible veterans.

 Defining Inability to Self-Sustain in the Community